Bradfield/algos/book/index.md

 ---
-title: Algorithms and Data Structures with Python
+title: Practical Algorithms and Data Structures
 layout: chapter.html
-collection: graphs
-position: 1
 ---

 This book is a practical—and we hope, entertaining—introduction to some